Markkreel/Encryption-CLI/README.md

 ## Design Decisions

-- **AES-256 CBC**: Chosen for its strength and widespread use in secure applications.
-CBC mode adds randomness via the IV, making each encryption unique even with the same password.
+- AES-256 CBC: Industry-standard encryption with CBC mode for block-level security, paired with a random IV to ensure uniqueness.
-- **PBKDF2 for Key Derivation**: Uses 100,000 iterations to turn your password into a secure 32-byte key, paired with a random 16-byte salt to prevent rainbow table attacks.
+- PBKDF2 Key Derivation: Turns your password into a secure 32-byte key with 100,000 iterations and a 16-byte salt, resisting brute-force attacks.
+- SHA-256 Integrity: Hashes the original file during encryption and verifies it on decryption, catching tampering or corruption.
-- **File Format**: The encrypted output (`<file>.flk`) bundles salt, IV, and encrypted data into one file for simplicity and portability.
+- File Format: Encrypted output (`<file>.flk`) bundles salt (16 bytes), IV (16 bytes), hash (32 bytes), and encrypted data into one portable file.
+- PEP 8 Compliance: Code follows Python’s style guide for readability and professionalism.

 ## Contrubuting

 This is a personal project for my portfolio, but feel free to fork it and experiment!
 Suggestions are welcome—open an issue if you spot something to improve.

+## Acknowledgements

+Built as a showcase for skills in cybersecurity, system design, and Python development.

-**Last Updated:** 24-02-2025 ⸺ **Last Reviewed:** 26-02-2025
+**Last Updated:** 27-02-2025 ⸺ **Last Reviewed:** 27-02-2025